 In Section~\ref{sec7} we introduce the $J$-invariant for groups of outer type and provide a decomposition for the normed Chow motive of $E/B$ (see Theorem~\ref{prop612}).
 Note that the normed Chow motive of $E/B$ decomposes into a direct sum of Tate twists of the same indecomposable motive and its Poincar\'e polynomial indeed has cyclotomic type~\eqref{f11}.
 One of our main goals is Table~\ref{tab5} (analogous to Table~\ref{jinv} in the inner case) describing the parameters and restrictions on the $J$-invariant for groups of outer type.

-Finally, we provide formulae for exact values of the entries of the $J$-invariant of degrees $1$ and $2$ and relate these values to the Tits algebras of $E$.
-It is well known that the groups of type $^2\A_n$ and $^2\D_n$ correspond to central simple algebras with a unitary and resp. with an orthogonal involution.
+Finally, we provide formulae for exact values of the entries of the $J$-invariant of degrees $1$ and $2$ for absolutely simple groups and relate these values to the Tits algebras of~$E$.
+More precisely, it is well known that the groups of type $^2\A_n$ correspond to central simple algebras over a quadratic field extension of the base field together with a unitary involution, and the groups of type $^2\D_n$ correspond to central simple algebras over the base field with an orthogonal involution of a non-trivial discriminant.
 Splitting the respective central simple algebra reduces these groups to Hermitian and resp. to quadratic forms.
-These algebraic structures are considered to be ``less complex'' compared to the situation when the algebra is present.
-We show that in these cases the entries of the $J$-invariant of degrees bigger than $2$ do not change when we generically split the respective algebras (see Proposition~\ref{prounit}, Corollary~\ref{cor67}, Proposition~\ref{prop69}, Corollary~\ref{cor718}).
+The latter algebraic structures are considered to be ``less complex'' compared to the situation when the algebra is present.

+We show that in both cases the entries of the $J$-invariant of degrees bigger than $2$ do not change when we generically split the respective central simple algebras.
+Moreover, we explicitly compute the degree one and degree two entries of the $J$-invariant.
+In the case $^2\A_n$ the degree one entry is related to the discriminant algebra of the respective unitary involution and the degree two entry is related to the underlying central simple algebra.
+In the case $^2\D_n$ we have an opposite situation, when the degree one entry of the $J$-invariant is related to the underlying central simple algebra and the degree two entry is related to the Clifford algebra of the orthogonal involution (see Proposition~\ref{prounit}, Corollary~\ref{cor67}, Proposition~\ref{prop69}, Corollary~\ref{cor718}).